Collins-Okara/Internet-of-Things-Network-Simulation/README.md

 	(b) If the medium is busy, state variables are updated as follows: NB = NB+1 and BE = min(BE+1,macMaxBE).
 If the number of backoff stages has exceeded the maximum 					allowed value (i.e. NB > macMaxCSMABackoffs), the frame is 1 dropped.
 The new backoff time is extracted after Dbp − TCCA time.
 Otherwise, the algorithm falls back 				to step 2.
 In this Project, we will focus on evaluating the performance of the unslotted CSMA/CA scheme in perfect channel conditions.

+Task 1:
+	Implemented a module named SensorNodeCSMACA that uses the unslotted CSMA/CA schemeof the NBE IEEE 802.15.4 summarized in the previous section to access the physical channeland transmit a data packet.
+In order to test your module, I implemented a SinkNodeCSMACAmodule that is connected to a SensorNodeCSMACA node and collects its data.
+For the sake of simplicity, I assumed that if the node finds the channel free at a particular time, the CCA is passed (i.e., TCCA = 0 for the purpose of assessing whether the channel is free).
+Furthermore, I assume the channel as binary (i.e., busy/free).
+My SensorNodeCSMACA module obtained the CSMA/CA parameters through the par(·) command passed through the .INI file of your simulation.